BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 categories: ["threeplayer"]
 thumbnail: "/assets/images/tarock.jpg"
 ---
-Risk a bid and trump your way to victory with this classic tarot game.
+Risk a bid, and trump your way to victory with this classic tarot game.

 Not just for future tellling!
 Tapp Tarock is a fun trick-taking game with the added fascination of the fifth suit, tarot.